njas17/MakanBah/README.md

 # restaurant-recommendations

-Makanbah is a restaurant recommendations website, which allows it's users to search for restaurants nearby them and also create a personalised list of their restaurant choices.
-The name "Makanbah" was derived from the word "Makan", which means "Eat" in the English language, and "bah" from Sabahan slang which is a colloquial words used in Sabah, Malaysia.
+Makan bah! is a restaurant recommendations website, which allows it's users to search for restaurants nearby them and also create a personalised bucket-list of their restaurant choices.
+The name "Makan bah!" was derived from the word "Makan", which means "Eat" in the English language, and "bah" from Sabahan slang which is a colloquial words used in Sabah, Malaysia.
+With Makan Bah!, you don't have to worry again where to eat next!

 ## Setup